Beth3346/elr-sass-style-guide/README.md

 #### Break Into As Many Small Files As Makes Sense
 + There is no penalty to splitting into many small files.
 Do it as much as feels good to the project.
 + I know I find it easier to jump to small specific files and navigate through them than fewer/larger ones.
++ This also makes it easy to remove 'dead code'.

 #### Partials
 + Partials are named _partial.scss